oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 ## Get a Compatible Wallet

-You will need a [wallet that can hold Ether (for any Ethereum network) and Ocean Tokens (for any Ethereum network)](/concepts/wallets/).
+You will need a [wallet](/concepts/wallets/) that can hold Ether (for any Ethereum network) and Ocean Tokens (for any Ethereum network).
 For the purpose of this tutorial, you can use MetaMask.
-See [our tutorial about how to set up MetaMask](/tutorials/metamask-setup/).
+See our tutorial about [how to set up MetaMask](/tutorials/metamask-setup/).

-In MetaMask, be sure to switch from the **Main Ethereum Network** to whatever network you're using.
+In MetaMask, be sure to switch from the _Main Ethereum Network_ to whatever Ocean network you're using.

 ## Get Ether

 ### Get Ether for the Pacific Network

-If you're connecting to the Pacific network, you can use the Ocean Faucet.
-A simple UI for it is deployed as part of the Commons marketplace under:
+If you're connecting to the Pacific network, you can use the [Ocean Faucet server](/concepts/tools/#faucet-server).
+A simple user interface for it is deployed as part of the Commons marketplace under:

 - client: [commons.oceanprotocol.com/faucet](https://commons.oceanprotocol.com/faucet)